 You also need to check whether you are carrying dangerous goods.
 Dangerous goods can either be prohibited from carriage or subject to restrictions.
 Dangerous goods include batteries, flammable material, hazardous chemicals and gas cylinders.
 For more information go to Dangerous Goods.

 If you are travelling on an international flight the amount of liquids, aerosols and gel like substances allowed in your carry-on bag is restricted.
-There are some exemptions and for more information go to Liquids aerosols and gels.
+There are some exemptions and for more information go to Powders, liquids, aerosols and gels.

 If you have items in your carry-on that are restricted from the cabin of an aircraft you will have to give them up them at the screening point.
 Failure to do so may result in you missing your flight.
 The Aviation Security Service is also authorised to remove dangerous goods from passengers checked luggage.
 For more information go to Items removed during screening.